EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 [2022-04-08 14:48:48.53808] [163409] [debug] [CwM6zoUQ] 200 OK (0.001209s, 827.130/s)
 ```

-If you want you can launch it with HTTPS as well, giving it the SSL
+If you want you can even launch it with HTTPS as well (please note the
-certificates:
+syntax to pass the certificates).

 ```
 ./mojo.pl daemon -l 'https://[::]:8080?cert=./ssl/fullchain.pem&key=./ssl/privkey.pem' -m production
 ```

-For a small application this is already enough and the whole
+For a small application which listen on a high port this is already
-deployment problem goes away.
+enough and the whole deployment problem goes away.

 Speaking about deployment, Mojolicious has basically no dependencies
 beside the core modules, and comes with a lot of goodies, for example